stvliu/thingsboard.github.io/docs/iot-gateway/custom.md

 ### Step 6.
 Check a result in the ThingsBoard instance

-To check the result, you should connect device, and go to the ThingsBoard UI into "Devices" tab.
+To check the result, you should connect device, and go to the GridLinks UI into "Devices" tab.
 If device connected correctly and has sent some data, you will see device with a name - "CustomSerialDevice1".
 To check the data - open device and go to the telemetry tab.
 You should see the telemetry from config (humidity) with some value 48 (Value from example, your value can be different).